datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 These three options, that are indicated on the right, are the options that work around the value of today's date.

-These three functions are going to operate differently tomorrow and they will have operated differently yesterday as well.
+These three options are going to operate differently tomorrow and they will have operated differently yesterday as well.

 The Date is option will allow you to pick a particular day or range of dates.
 Since you are looking for just one week, you should use Date is option.